-On June 25, 2019, the Company entered into an arrangement agreement with its wholly-owned subsidiary, whereby the Company would its Northwest Ontario nickel exploration assets to Sassy, and its LOI, to acquire the Foremore claims, by way of a plan of arrangement pursuant to the Business Corporations Act of British Columbia.
-On February 19, 2020, the Company transferred the above noted exploration assets to Sassy in exchange for 10,000,000 common shares of Sassy which were distributed to the Company's shareholders.
-The distribution date was February 10, 2020 and the Company's shareholders received 0.066708 Spinco Share for every common share of the Company held at February 10, 2020.
+On June 25, 2019, the Company entered into an arrangement agreement with its wholly-owned subsidiary, Sassy to transfer its Northwest Ontario nickel exploration assets to Sassy, and its LOI, to acquire the Foremore claims, by way of a plan of arrangement pursuant to the Business Corporations Act of British Columbia.
+During the period ended March 31, 2020, the Company transferred the above noted exploration assets to Sassy in exchange for 10,000,000 common shares of Sassy which were distributed to the Company's shareholders.
+On September 30, 2019, the Company received shareholder approval of the transaction.